150 Toohey St, East BrisbaneView

 Brisbane infrastructure pipeline is in excess of $30 billion including transport and entertainment hubs.

-“Real” new apartment supply is limited in Brisbane and trending down further, given financing constraints for developers with no track record among other things.
+“Real” new apartment supply is extremely limited in Brisbane and trending down further, given financing constraints for developers with no track record among other things.
+Based on historical demand and likely anticipated supply, Inner Brisbane will experience a shortfall of 17,800 new apartments over the next 4 years.

 Industry experts including BIS Oxford Economics have forecast that Brisbane will experience the highest house price growth of all capital cities over the coming three years, with Moody’s Analytics predicting that Brisbane apartment price growth will outperform houses.